pablomgdev/cachivache2-api/README.md

 <a name=contribute>

 ## 👥 Contribute
 Would you like to add new features or ideas?
 Do you know how to improve the code?
-Is there something wrong?
+Is there something wrong or outdated?
 Please, feel free to contribute.

 <a name=pending>